 Question: What if my call volume is very low?

 Answer: RMPDC has a number of contact center models utilized for various call volume scenarios.
 We have a program for low call volume projects that provides your patients and consumers access to a healthcare professional 24/7/365.
 This type of program is typically billed on a cost per call basis making it very financially palatable.

 Question: What is the process for getting a project started?

 Answer: We typically start with a discovery meeting where we develop an understanding for the overall scope of your project.
-We can indentify the resources required and build the timeline to meet your needs.
-Email us at email@example.com to get started.
+We can identify the resources required and build the timeline to meet your needs.
+Email us at firstname.lastname@example.org to get started.

 Question: What types of research studies is RMPDC capable of?